Harley-Davidson to move some production out of U.S. to avoid EU tariffs

 In January, the company announced the closure of a plant in Kansas City, Missouri as part of a consolidation plan after its motorcycle shipments fell to their lowest level in six years.

-In 2017, Harley sold nearly 40,000 new motorcycles in Europe which accounted for 14 percent of the company’s sales last year.
+In 2017, Harley sold nearly 40,000 new motorcycles in Europe which accounted for more than 16 percent of the company’s sales last year.
 The revenues from EU countries were second only to the United States.